Alexis Madrigal

-Alexis Madrigal (born 1983/84) is an American journalist.
-He co-hosts the daily Forum program on California Public Radio for KQED in San Francisco.
+Alexis Madrigal (born 1982) is an American journalist, and the author of two books.
+He has co-hosted Forum, the daily public affairs program on California Public Radio for KQED in San Francisco since 2021.

+Madrigal graduated from Harvard University in 2004.

+Career

 In 2010, Madrigal began working for The Atlantic.
 In 2014, he was promoted to deputy editor of TheAtlantic.com.
 He joined Fusion later in the year as part of a "big-name hiring spree" for the new media channel, "one of the hot-shot journalists on which Fusion is pinning its hopes."
 In March 2020, he started the COVID Tracking Project, a collaborative effort to track the spread of COVID-19 within the US, with Robinson Meyer and a team of volunteers.
 He has also written for Wired.

+Madrigal's first book, Powering the Dream: The History and Promise of Green Technology, was published in 2011.
 In 2014, he spoke at the Aspen Ideas Festival alongside Tony Fadell as a member of a panel discussing "A New and Promising Energy Future".
-In 2017, he hosted an 8-part audio documentary on containerization called Containers.
-He graduated from Harvard University in 2004.
+In 2017, Madrigal produced and hosted an 8-part audio documentary about containerization, titled Containers, with a special focus on the Port of Oakland.
+That subject is a core issue explored in his second book, The Pacific Circuit, which was published in 2025.